-This simulation is designed to help audiences experience and understand what it is like to survive month to month as a low-income family.
+This simulation is designed to help audiences experience and understand what it is like to survive month to month as a family with low income.
 It is a simulation, not a game.

-This 2 1/2-hour model is designed for 40-80 participants who are assigned roles as families facing different poverty obstacles: some are newly unemployed, some are homeless, others are senior citizens receiving disability.
+This 2 1/2-hour model is designed for 40-80 participants who are assigned roles as families facing different poverty obstacles: some are newly unemployed, some are experiencing homelessness, others are senior citizens receiving disability benefits.
 The task of each “family” is to provide for basic necessities during the course of four 15-minute “weeks.”